arjunprakash027/arjunprakash027/README.md

 <!-- About Me Section -->
 ## 🧑‍💻 About Me

-I'm a Data Scientist at JMAN Group, a Forbes Top Management Consulting firm (2024).
+I'm a Software Engineer (mostly working in data science) at JMAN Group, a Forbes Top Management Consulting firm (2024).
 My work spans AI, data science, and mathematical modeling.

 - 🌟 Passionate about exploring the intersection of mathematics, statistics, and programming to uncover truths and create impactful solutions.
 - 📘 A lifelong learner, delving into topics ranging from backend development to deep learning and advanced AI concepts.